 Tit-for-tat is exceedingly simple.
 It enables mutualism (in symbiosis) and is practiced internally to species as diverse as stickleback fish, tree swallows, all primates, bats.
 All it requires is a sense of continuous identity and tracking of that identity’s (recent-)historical actions.
 We can take bats as an example: Since mothers’ hunting returns are unequally distributed, but bat babies do better when consistently fed, mothers communally share food.
 But should a researcher pump up a mother’s gullet full of air, so it appears she had a strong return but is refusing to share, suddenly the other mothers will no longer feed her children, will allow them to starve.

 We can read human progress as a history of instituting cooperation.
-The Stele of Hammurabi’s famous law is eye for an eye; many of its other decrees are variations thereof: if a building collapses and kills its occupant, its builder shall be put to death as well.
+The Stele of Hammurabi’s famous law is eye for an eye; many of its other decrees are variations thereof: if a building collapses and kills its occupant, its builder is put to death in turn.
 The Old Testament introduces the Commandments, the laws of Exodus.
-Almost every major religion has its in-house variation on the Golden Rule.
+Almost every major religion has its in-house variant of the Golden Rule.
 These are efforts at securing internal coordination of the group, which a la “Studies on Slack” and multi-level selection theory, will outcompete other groups once instituted.
-I have heard from reliable sources that laws in the Quran, and many other major religious texts, have similar structures.

 But vanilla tit-for-tat reputational ledgers, like a barter system, are difficult and costly to continuously verify.
 It requires small, local communities of recognition, and prevents civilizations from scaling up.
 And so there was a need for currency, for credit, for the accumulation, transportation, and commensurability of capital, all of which together say: this individual cooperates.
 (Or to generalize across contexts, since optics signal more broadly than mere cooperation: This individual carries value; an interaction with her will be positive-sum.)
 This currency needed to be legible and exchanged across markets, across subcommunities.
 For these and a thousand other reasons we invented proxies, heuristics, measurements; instituted CVs, letters of recommendation, titles of achievement and nobility, and of course, fashion.
 But currency is easily counterfeited.